If you are an adoptive parent and would like to join our group:

 Another of our POTATO Champions has been investigating the use of Non Violent Resistance (NVR) in some of the most challenged adoptive families.
 We are looking to bring these two different dynamics together, offering more than one approach seems important to meet different needs.

-As this peer led organisation has grown so much over the past 18 months, we have expanded our steering group to include more administration support, a social media manager, social secretaries, membership and a general secretary.
+As this peer led organisation has grown so much over the last few years, we have expanded our steering group to include more administration support, a social media manager, social secretaries, membership and a general secretary.
 We have a Chair and Treasurer in place following the AGM vote.

 Our group is friendly and supportive and our key point throughout all we do is to offer KINDNESS throughout.